dorso105/goproled/README.md

 I also own multiple gopros and a 3d printer as well of a soldering iron.
 Thats why this is full of solderble componants as well as a gopro mount on the bottom

-All slots are provided in the 3d model for components and the shell should just glue together.
+All slots are provided in the 3d model for components and the shell should just screw together with m1.2/m1.4 screws.

- - hoping to add hardware soon
+Please note the PCB, magnetic connector and button may need filling to stay in place.
+Filling can just be silicon or epoxy.

 Please see "schem" in my repo for wiring.